 I left the world of big international law firms at the end of 2016.
 I decided it was time to set up my own practice.
 I now offer my services as a Consultant Solicitor through the firm, London Law Practice.
 You can read my profile here: https://londonlawpractice.com/team-member/khaled-moyeed/

 They say law and politics go hand in hand.
-As a lawyer and a politician, my mission is to help people improve their lives.
+As a lawyer and a campaigner, my mission is to help people improve their lives.
 London gave me incredible opportunities to be what I am today and I try to give something back every day.
 I am on the committee of my local mosque; chair of Global Citizens, a charity which delivers poverty relief projects in developing countries and I mentor young professionals.